InjectiveLabs/injective-docs/.gitbook/references.md

 ### Public Endpoints

-For a list of public endpoints, visit [public-endpoints.md](nodes/public-endpoints.md "mention")
+For a list of public endpoints, visit [public endpoints](./infra/public-endpoints.md "mention")

 ### Private / Dedicated Node Services

-For a full list of private node services, see [private-nodes.md](nodes/private-nodes.md "mention")
+For a full list of private node services, see [premium endpoints](infra/premium-endpoints.md "mention")